XHMAC-FM

 XHMAC-FM is a radio station on 95.3 FM in Manzanillo, Colima, transmitting from Cerro del Toro.
 The station is owned by Radiorama and carries a grupera format known as La Poderosa.

 History

 XHMAC received its concession as XEMAC-AM 1330 on February 24, 1993.
 It was originally owned by Radio Teponaztli, S.A. and broadcast as a daytimer with 500 watts of power.

+XEMAC authorized to move to FM in 2011.